januvojta/gradle-java-template/README.md

 # Default Java Template for Gradle

-This Template contains a support for java 11, SonarQube, slf4j, and JUnit 4.
+This Template contains a support for java 11, SonarQube, slf4j, and JUnit 5 with AssertJ.
-The formatting is set to AOSP Google java format (https://source.android.com/setup/contribute/code-style).
-Java Milo library is included in version 5.1 as default too but that can be disabled.
 The projects build script is compatible with Gradle 7.0

 ## Instal Open JDK 11